-At any time prior to , 2005, the notes will be redeemable, in whole or in part, at the option of LP at any time at a redemption price equal to the greater of (1) 100% of the principal amount of the notes to be redeemed and (2) as determined by a Quotation Agent, the sum of the present values of the remaining scheduled payments of principal and interest thereon (not including any portion of such payments of interest accrued as of the date of redemption) discounted to the redemption date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Rate plus 50 basis points, together in either case with accrued interest on the principal amount being redeemed to the date of redemption.
+At any time prior to November 15, 2005, the notes will be redeemable, in whole or in part, at the option of LP at any time at a redemption price equal to the greater of (1) 100% of the principal amount of the notes to be redeemed and (2) as determined by a Quotation Agent, the sum of the present values of the remaining scheduled payments of principal and interest thereon (not including any portion of such payments of interest accrued as of the date of redemption) discounted to the redemption date on a semiannual basis (assuming a 360-day year consisting of twelve 30-day months) at the Adjusted Treasury Rate plus 50 basis points, together in either case with accrued interest on the principal amount being redeemed to the date of redemption.

-In addition to the optional redemption right of LP described above, at any time prior to , 2004, LP may on any one or more occasions redeem up to 35% of the aggregate principal amount of the notes issued under the indenture, as supplemented by the third supplemental indenture, at a redemption price of % of the principal amount, plus accrued and unpaid interest to the redemption date, with the net cash proceeds of one or more Public Equity Offerings; provided that:
+In addition to the optional redemption right of LP described above, at any time prior to November 15, 2004, LP may on any one or more occasions redeem up to 35% of the aggregate principal amount of the notes issued under the indenture (including additional notes of the same series), as supplemented by the third supplemental indenture, at a redemption price of 110.875% of the principal amount, plus accrued and unpaid interest to the redemption date, with the net cash proceeds of one or more Public Equity Offerings; provided that:

-- (1) at least 65% of the aggregate principal amount of notes issued under the indenture, as supplemented by the third supplemental indenture, remains outstanding immediately after the occurrence of such redemption (excluding notes held by LP and its Subsidiaries); and - (2) the redemption occurs within 45 days of the date of the closing of such Public Equity Offering.
+- (1) at least 65% of the aggregate principal amount of notes issued under the indenture (including additional notes of the same series), as supplemented by the third supplemental indenture, remains outstanding immediately after the occurrence of such redemption (excluding notes held by LP and its Subsidiaries); and - (2) the redemption occurs within 45 days of the date of the closing of such Public Equity Offering.

-On or after , 2005, LP may redeem all or a part of the notes upon not less than 30 nor more than 60 days' notice, at the redemption prices (expressed as percentages of principal amount) set forth below plus accrued and unpaid interest on the notes redeemed, to the applicable redemption date, if redeemed during the twelve-month period beginning on of the years indicated below:
+On or after November 15, 2005, LP may redeem all or a part of the notes upon not less than 30 nor more than 60 days' notice, at the redemption prices (expressed as percentages of principal amount) set forth below plus accrued and unpaid interest on the notes redeemed, to the applicable redemption date, if redeemed during the twelve-month period beginning on November 15 of the years indicated below:

 Year Percentage

-2005 %
+2005 105.438%

-2006 %
+2006 102.719%

-2007 and thereafter 100.00%
+2007 and thereafter 100.000%